simshineaicamera/SIMCAM_SDK/README.md

 ![baby climb](https://github.com/RamatovInomjon/mygifs/blob/master/babyclimb.gif "baby climb test")

 ### Support
-If you need any help, please post us an issue on [Github Issues](https://github.com/simshineaicamera/SIMCAM_SDK/issues).
+If you need any help, please post us an issue on [Github Issues](https://github.com/simshineaicamera/SIMCAM_SDK/issues) or send us an email [sdk@simcam.ai](mailto:sdk@simcam.ai).
 You are welcome to contact us for your suggestions!